take-gon/MCTSReversi/README.md

 ## Algorithm

-This program use Monte Carlo tree search (MCTS) for the computer player.
+This program uses Monte Carlo tree search (MCTS) for the computer player.
-The player only use the algorithm and does not use other strategies such as evaluation functions for evaluating a board.
+The player only uses the algorithm and does not use other strategies such as evaluation functions for evaluating a board.

 ## Usage